 Native Speaker Resources

 We cannot stress how important it is to learn from Native Speakers.
-Hawaiian Language speakers today have very little relation to Native Speakers.
-Huge differences in thought process, words, accent and pronunciation to name a few.
-We work hard to speak like them and encourage you to do the same.
+There are huge differences between native speakers and us non-native speakers non-We have to change our flow, intonation, pronunciation, accent and overall sound to even begin to enter into the realm of native speech.
+We personally work hard to speak like them and encourage you to do the same.

 - Ka Leo Hawaiʻi (1970ʻs): Recorded interviews, mostly with Native Speakers